SAP/ui5-linter/README.md

 ### Specifying Rules

-You can disable specific rules by listing them after the directive, separated by commas:
+You can disable specific rules by listing them after the directive.
+Rules must be separated by commas if several are given:

 * `/* ui5lint-disable no-deprecated-api */`
 * `/* ui5lint-disable no-deprecated-api, no-deprecated-library */`
 * `// ui5lint-disable-line no-deprecated-api`

-A description on why a rule is disabled can be added after the rule name, separated by two dashes:
+An explanation why a rule is disabled can be added after the rule name; it must be separated from the preceding text by two dashes:

 * `// ui5lint-disable-next-line no-deprecated-api -- explanation`

 ### Scope

-Directives are currently supported only in JavaScript and TypeScript files, **not** in XML, YAML, HTML, or other file types.
+Directives are currently supported  in JavaScript and TypeScript files only; they are **not** supported in XML, YAML, HTML, or any other type of file.

 ## Internals